Pandas Notebook

 )

-Sort descending so keep='first' retains the latest row per group.
-SQL equivalent: ROW_NUMBER() OVER (PARTITION BY license_plate ORDER BY entry_time DESC) = 1.
+Sort descending so keep='first' keeps the latest row per group.
+SQL version: ROW_NUMBER() OVER (PARTITION BY license_plate ORDER BY entry_time DESC) = 1.

 6. Top N per Group